shipwright-io/build/docs/buildstrategies.md

 ## System results

-You can optionally store the size and digest of the image your build strategy created to some files.
+You can optionally store the size and digest of the image your build strategy created to a set of files.

 | Result file                        | Description                                     |
 | ---------------------------------- | ----------------------------------------------- |